pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 We can have our window be a small viewport into a much larger world by adding scrolling.

-Work at changing the margins to something that you like.
+Work at changing the viewport margins to something that you like.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/05_scrolling.py
     :caption: Add Scrolling